University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Readme.md

 Each of these NGS approaches uses similar programs and analysis approaches, such as quality control (quality and sequencing adapter trimming), genome alignment, and downstream visualisation and statistical methods.
 For the project, you will take a published (or otherwise obtained) dataset and complete all the analysis tasks (from raw data to final results) during the course.
-You have the freedom to choose any dataset you would like.
+You have the freedom to choose any dataset you would like from the scientific literature, but you need to select and get approval for your dataset by the end of week 6.
 You will prepare a final report that will be due at the end of the semester.
 The report should be prepared using RStudio as an Rmd document including all code needed to perform the analysis, and will include the standard components of a scientific report:

 - Introduction (background on the study and identification of the research hypothesis)